 - 1. Review sayings/doings from last week. - 2.
 Have at least one person teach the five-fold ministry shape. - 3.
 Review their homework.
 Ask them what stuck out most this week as they continued to process the pentagon and their primary gifting development. - 4.
 Ask a volunteer to lead you through the Character/Skills experience questions. - Give everyone a few minutes of silence to look at the questions.
 Have everyone identify which one God is pointing out as worth processing.
 Remind them to ask for the Holy Spirit's guidance and reject any lies of performance. - 6.
-Have each person share their question and take them around the calling them to share their primary gift.
-Come prepared to share circle. - 7.
+Have each person share their question and take them around the discipleship wheel. - 7.
 End with at least 30 minutes left to debrief with them.
 Have the huddle share observations and encouragements, and leave a few minutes for questions.
 Affirm them for leading today and for how they'll lead a huddle one day themselves.